zowe/docs-site/docs/CONTRIBUTING.md

 ✘ You can FTP the files to the server.

-✔ can use the FTP command to send the files to the server.
+✔ You can use the FTP command to send the files to the server.

 #### Do not use Latin abbreviations.
 Use their English equivalents instead.
 Latin abbreviations are sometimes misunderstood.